zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/best-practices.md

 ## The ZenML Approach

-ZenML introduces stack components as abstractions over cloud resources.
+ZenML introduces [stack components](../../../component-guide/README.md) as abstractions over infrastructure resources.
 Let's explore how to architect this effectively with Terraform using the official ZenML provider.

 ## Part 1: Foundation - Stack Component Architecture